0xPolygonMiden/miden-base/bin/tx-prover/README.md

 export RUST_LOG=debug
 ```

 For tracing, we use OpenTelemetry protocol.
-By default, traces are exported to a Jaeger instance.
-To visualize them locally using [Docker](https://www.docker.com/), run:
+By default, traces are exported to the endpoint specified by `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable.
+To consume and visualize these traces we can use Jaeger or any other OpenTelemetry compatible consumer.

+The simplest way to install Jaeger is by using a [Docker](https://www.docker.com/) container.
+To do so, run:

 ```bash
 docker run -d -p4317:4317 -p16686:16686 jaegertracing/all-in-one:latest